HDDhanush-gowda/demo-one/README.md

 # demo-one
-This is my first git repository.
+This is my first git repository
-Author-H D Dhanush Gowda